Skip to main content

 4. Copy the genesis file to the Permissioned-Network directory

-Copy the genesis.json file to the Permisssioned-Network directory.
+Copy the genesis.json file to the Permissioned-Network directory.

 5. Copy the node private keys to the node directories